 Changing Lives Independent School

-Specialist SEN independent day school in Carrington, Manchester (M31 4BH) for young people aged 11-18 with SEMH, autism, ADHD and additional needs.
+Specialist SEN independent secondary day school (high school, ages 11-18) in Carrington, Manchester (M31 4BH) for young people with SEMH, autism, ADHD and additional needs.
 EHCP-led placements with animal-assisted learning - equine, canine and small-animal pathways - small groups and outdoor learning.
 DfE-registered (URN 149213).
 Independent Schools Association (ISA) member.

-Changing Lives Independent School is a specialist Special Educational Needs (SEN) day school in Carrington, Manchester.
-The school opened on 21 September 2022 and provides EHCP-led placements for up to 40 young people aged 11-18 who have Social, Emotional and Mental Health needs (SEMH), Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Emotionally Based School Avoidance (EBSA), anxiety-related needs, or other additional learning needs.
+Changing Lives Independent School is a specialist Special Educational Needs (SEN) secondary day school in Carrington.
+The school sits within the borough of Trafford and proudly accepts EHCP placements from Manchester City Council, Trafford Local Authority, and local authorities across Greater Manchester.
+The school opened on 21 September 2022 and provides EHCP-led placements for up to 40 young people aged 11-18 (secondary and post-16 / high-school phase, including transition at 11+) who have Social, Emotional and Mental Health needs (SEMH), Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Emotionally Based School Avoidance (EBSA), anxiety-related needs, or other additional learning needs.

 The school uses animal-assisted learning - including equine, canine and small-animal pathways - alongside outdoor learning, forest school, and small-group teaching.
 Recognised qualifications offered include AQA Unit Awards, ASDAN, Open Awards, and BHS Challenge Awards.
 The school also operates an Alternative Provision pathway for young people aged 11-25 at £160/day, supporting disengaged learners to re-engage with education.